Resources and publications for the Virtual School

 School governors

-School governing bodies should receive, as a minimum, an annual report from the school's designated teacher for looked after children, in order to monitor the effectiveness of the role.
+School governing bodies should receive, at a minimum, an annual report from the school's designated teacher for Children We Care For and Previously Cared For Children, to monitor the effectiveness of the role.

-Templates for reporting to governors about looked after children by the designated teacher for looked after children can be found below.
-These documents were updated in May 2016.
+Templates for reporting to governors about Children We Care For and Previously Cared For Children by the Designated Teacher can be found below.
+These documents were updated in April 2026.

 - Annual report to school governors (docx format, 158 KB)